Selecting a whistle for your hunting or sporting dog – what to consider

 Metal whistles look nice, but again you must consider your winters.
 Anyone who lives in a cold climate knows what happens when you put your tongue on metal in the winter.
 Putting wet lips on a metal whistle in extreme cold could cause a similar situation.

+There are two designs for sporting dog whistles.
+A regular size and a mega size.
 Mega whistles have a plastic megaphone attached to a regular whistle.
 The megaphone pushes the sound away from the handler toward the dog.
 These are especially popular for owners or trainers who compete their dogs in hunt tests or field trials, or for hunters that hunt in windy conditions where it can be difficult for the dog to hear the whistle.
+If you do a lot of upland hunting, a mega whistle is highly recommended.

 Choosing your whistle